Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Darboux transformations for third-order orthogonal systems

-The aim of this subsection is to construct Darboux transformations for third order orthogonal systems using diagram \eqref{eq:diag 2}.
+The aim of this subsection is to construct Darboux transformations for third-order orthogonal systems using diagram~\eqref{eq:diag 2}.
 Our construction will ensure that these Darboux transformations will preserve the identity component of the differential Galois group of each equation.

-In order to construct the Darboux transformations for the second symmetric power system coming from the general second order linear differential equation ${\mathcal{L}}_my=0$ we extend Proposition \ref{prop1}.
+In order to construct the Darboux transformations for the second symmetric power system coming from the general second-order linear differential equation ${\mathcal{L}}_my=0$ we extend Proposition~\ref{prop1}.
 We present two ways to extend it.
 Like in previous subsection, this will allow us to obtain Darboux transformations for the $\mathfrak{so}(3, C_K)$ system.

-For the first one, consider the linear differential system $[A_m]: X'=-(A_0+mN) X$ given by equation \eqref{mdar1}.
+For the first one, consider the linear differential system $[A_m]\colon X'=-(A_0+mN) X$ given by equation~\eqref{mdar1}.
 Its second symmetric power system is given by the linear differential system

-where $Y=\Sym^2 (X) = (y^2 ,2yy', (y')^2)^T$ and $S_2 +m N_2 = \sym^2 (A_0 +mN)$ are given by
+where $Y=\Sym^2 (X) = \big(y^2 ,2yy', (y')^2\big)^{\rm T}$ and $S_2 +m N_2 = \sym^2 (A_0 +mN)$ are given by

-A fundamental matrix for this system is given by matrix \eqref{eq:mat ftal Y}, where $\{ y_1, y_2 \}$ is a basis of solutions of equation \eqref{eqdarb}.
+A fundamental matrix for this system is given by matrix~\eqref{eq:mat ftal Y}, where $\{ y_1, y_2 \}$ is a basis of solutions of equation~\eqref{eqdarb}.

-Recall that, after applying the gauge transformation \eqref{gauge}, system \eqref{mdar1} is transformed into the linear differential system $[\widetilde{A}_m]: \widetilde{X}'=-(\widetilde A_0+mN) \widetilde{X}$, defined by equation \eqref{mdar2}, whose second symmetric power system is given by the linear differential system
+Recall that, after applying the gauge transformation~\eqref{gauge}, system~\eqref{mdar1} is transformed into the linear differential system $\big[\widetilde{A}_m\big]\colon \widetilde{X}'=-\big(\widetilde A_0+mN\big) \widetilde{X}$, defined by equation~\eqref{mdar2}, whose second symmetric power system is given by the linear differential system

-\jatex{ where $\widetilde{Y}= \Sym^2 (\widetilde{X}) = (\tilde{y}^2 ,2\tilde{y} \tilde{y}', (\tilde{y}')^2)^T$ and } $\widetilde{S}_2+ m N_2 = \sym^2 (\widetilde{A}_0 +mN)$, for
+where $\widetilde{Y}= \Sym^2 \big(\widetilde{X}\big) = \big(\tilde{y}^2 ,2\tilde{y} \tilde{y}', (\tilde{y}')^2\big)^{\rm T}$ and $\widetilde{S}_2+ m N_2 = \sym^2 \big(\widetilde{A}_0 +mN\big)$, for

-where \jatex{$\tilde{y}$} and $\tilde{q}$ have the explicit form expressed in Theorem \ref{tda1}.
-Thus, since $\widetilde{Y}= \Sym^2 (\widetilde{X}) = \Sym^2 (P_m) \cdot \Sym^2 (X) = \Sym^2 (P_m) \cdot Y $, the gauge transformation \eqref{gauge} also induces a transformation in the second symmetric power systems which sends system \eqref{ssyp m} to system \eqref{ssyp m dt}.
+where $\tilde{y}$ and $\tilde{q}$ have the explicit form expressed in Theorem~\ref{tda1}.
+Thus, since $\widetilde{Y}= \Sym^2 \big(\widetilde{X}\big) = \Sym^2 (P_m) \cdot \Sym^2 (X) = \Sym^2 (P_m) \cdot Y $, the gauge transformation~\eqref{gauge} also induces a transformation in the second symmetric power systems which sends system~\eqref{ssyp m} to system~\eqref{ssyp m dt}.
 The following result formalizes this idea.

-\begin{proposition}[First Darboux Transformation for $\Sym^2 (\mathrm{SL}(2,C_K))$] Let $P_{1,m}:= \Sym^2 (P_{m})$.
+\begin{Proposition}[first Darboux transformation for $\Sym^2 (\mathrm{SL}(2,C_K))$] Let $P_{1,m}:= \Sym^2 (P_{m})$.
 We have